dimagi/commcare-hq/corehq/apps/userreports/README.rst

        "display": "Month"
      }

-AggregateDate supports an optional “format” parameter, which accepts the same `format string <https://docs.python.org/2/library/datetime.html#strftime-strptime-behavior>`__ as `Date formatting <#date-formatting>`__.
-If you don’t specify a format, the default will be “%Y-%m”, which will show as, for example, “2008-09”.
+AggregateDate supports an optional "format" parameter, which accepts the same `format string <https://docs.python.org/2/library/datetime.html#strftime-strptime-behavior>`__ as `Date formatting <#date-formatting>`__.
+If you don't specify a format, the default will be "%Y-%m", which will show as, for example, "2008-09".

 Keep in mind that the only variables available for formatting are ``year`` and ``month``, but that still gives you a fair range, e.g.